 Rap music as threats or substantially disruptive in student cases

 Bell contended that his off-campus artistic expression was protected speech under the First Amendment.
-However, school officials contended that the video was a form of an unprotected true threat and substantially disrupted school activities under the seminal standard from Tinker v.
+However, school officials said that the video was a form of an unprotected true threat and substantially disrupted school activities under the seminal standard from Tinker v.
 Des Moines Independent Community School District (1969).
-The Fifth Circuit majority reasoned that Bell’s recording was substantially disruptive, writing that “threatening, harassing, and intimidating a teacher impedes, if not destroys, the ability to teach.”
+The 5th Circuit majority reasoned that Bell’s recording was substantially disruptive, writing that “threatening, harassing, and intimidating a teacher impedes, if not destroys, the ability to teach.”

 In Jones v.
-State (2002), the Arkansas Supreme Court upheld the delinquency adjudication of a student who was charged with making a terroristic threat towards a female student through rap lyrics.
+State (2002), the Arkansas Supreme Court upheld the delinquency adjudication of a student who was charged with making a terroristic threat toward a female student through rap lyrics.
 The student wrote the rap lyrics and handed it to the girl.
 The female student went to the school principal, who called the police.

 After losing in the juvenile court, Jones appealed to the state high court.
 The state high court upheld his delinquency finding, reasoning that his lyrics were not protected by the First Amendment because they constituted a true threat.